New US envoy Pompeo takes Trump spending message to NATO - Journal du Cameroun

-President Donald Trump’s brand new Secretary of State Mike Pompeo will spend his first full day in office Friday hammering home one of his boss’s oldest themes — demanding that NATO allies pay their way.
+President Donald Trump’s brand new Secretary of State Mike Pompeo began talks at NATO on Friday planning to hammer home one of his boss’s oldest themes — demanding that other alliance members pay their way.

-Within hours of being sworn in, America’s new chief diplomat boarded a plane to Brussels for a meeting of some of his new counterparts, the western alliance’s foreign ministers.
+America’s top diplomat told NATO chief Jens Stoltenberg he had “hopped on a plane and come straight here” as the pair met at the start of a gathering of foreign ministers at alliance headquarters in Brussels.

+Welcoming the former CIA director, Stoltenberg said the fact Pompeo had come so soon after being sworn in on Thursday was a “great expression of the importance of the alliance”.

+But the message Pompeo brings from Washington will not be so warmly welcomed by all NATO members.

-The message he will carry is a now familiar one: Trump wants NATO member states to increase their military spending and thus reduce the burden placed on the alliance’s biggest member.
+Trump wants other member states to increase their military spending and thus reduce the burden placed on the alliance’s biggest member.

-Some allies, most notably wealthy Germany, are reluctant to meet a commitment made at a NATO summit in Wales in September 2016 to spend two percent of their GDP on their military.
+Some allies, most notably wealthy Germany, are reluctant to meet a commitment made at a NATO summit in Wales in September 2016 to spend two percent of their GDP on defence.

 Trump has repeatedly declared this to be tantamount to countries not paying their dues, and US officials said Pompeo would carry this message to Brussels, as his predecessor Rex Tillerson had done.